 This wedge setup restores the 4º difference between clubs that we, as golfers, are used to.
 It provides excellent coverage from 120 to 60 yards and gives you a variety of options for chipping, pitching and bunker play.

 This is my go-to setup.
 You may need to drop another club out of your bag to make room, as legally you are allowed 14 clubs.
 If this is the case I would urge you to drop a 3 or 4-iron.
-A brilliant wedge setup far outweighs the usefulness of a long iron that you may hit once a round.
+A brilliant wedge setup far outweighs the usefulness of a long iron that you may hit once in a round.

 Below are some further details of how to create this wedge setup.